-From 1 October 2023 the McCloud age discrimination will be removed and qualifying younger members will receive underpin protection.
-As this underpin protection only applies to pension built up during the remedy period, between 1 April 2014 and 31 March 2022, the impact of this is already accounted for in the Actuary's past service cost estimate and the underpin protection will therefore have no further impact after 31 March 2023.
+Since 1 October 2023 the McCloud age discrimination has been removed and qualifying younger members now receive underpin protection.
+As this underpin protection only applied to pension built up during the remedy period, between 1 April 2014 and 31 March 2022, the impact of this is already accounted for in the Actuary's past service cost estimate and the underpin protection therefore has had no impact since 31 March 2023.

-• Cost Management in the LGPS

-Legislation requires HM Treasury (HMT) and the Scheme Advisory Board (SAB) to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
+Cost Management in the LGPS Legislation requires HM Treasury (HMT) and the Scheme Advisory Board (SAB) to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
+The outcome of both reviews relating to the 2016 Valuations recommended no changes to the provisions of the Scheme.